balthazar-space/web-shell-api/WebApp API: Files.md

 - __Simplifying app development:__ Providing for file storage is often the hardest part of developing a web app.
 Integrating authorization and file storage APIs and providing the required complex user interface are beyond the scope of e.g. a simple painting web app and often beyond the means of its developer.

-__Note:__ The current specification assumes that the app that implements this API can view or edit a single file at a time, so that the shell can know which file is opened in the app's iframe.
-Other functionalities may require extensions to the specification.

 ---